Here’s Every Single Lie Told by George Santos

 What other investigations is he facing?

-In addition to the Eastern District of New York, which filed the 13-count indictment against Santos on May 12, he was reportedly being investigated by the Nassau County district attorney and the New York State Attorney General’s office.
+In addition to the Eastern District of New York, which filed the 13-count indictment against Santos in May, he was reportedly being investigated by the Nassau County district attorney and the New York State Attorney General’s office.
 The focuses of these two inquiries is not publicly known.

 Days after he was sworn in, the non-profit Campaign Legal Center also filed an official complaint with the Federal Election Commission, accusing Santos of illegally using campaign funds for personal expenses like rent.
 On February 9, the FEC formally ordered Santos to officially declare a run in 2024 because he has reached the fundraising threshold to do so.
 Otherwise he must “disavow” any fundraising coming his way.